rjakubco/FaFram8/docs/Readme.md

 * clear.default.repositores - Flag if FaFram should remove default repositories
 * command.retry.timeout - Retry timeout in seconds when the command response contains "not found"
 * with.threads - Run Fafram in thread mode (spawning containers in threads)
+* without.public.ip - Emergency flag for use with ssh containers without public ip - disables the executors

 ### Patches